-Recently, I attended a Food Bloggers Conference in Ottawa (a few years ago, the conference was held in Montreal -you can read about my experience here).
-This is my third such conference and I must say they are always well planned and organised.
-As a food blogger participating at such an event, I received a swag bag.
-One of the items that was in my bag was a Cookina reusable cooking bag.
+Recently, I attended a Food Bloggers Conference in Ottawa.
+This is my third such conference and I must say they are always well planned and organized.
+As a food blogger participating in such an event, I received a swag bag.
+One of the items that were in my bag was a Cookina reusable cooking bag.

 I just had to share this with all of you 🙂

 Ok, so once the beets have cooled off, the skin can easily be removed.